 Lighting a subject from the side will produce the most dramatic pictures, with deep shadows and a lot of depth.
 This look is very specific, with emotional and moody undertones.

 When the light is behind your subject, the subject usually appears shadowed or silhouetted.
 If you work the settings of your camera carefully, you can expose these images properly and use lights behind your subject as a rim light.
 These are accent lights that add an extra element of interest and depth to pull your subject out of the frame.
-They are especially appealing in portraits and some product photography.
+They are especially appealing in portraits and some professional product photography.

 Types of Lighting in Photography